sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **(human) ERROR -> (code) DEFECT -> (system) FAILURE**
 <br>

-**FAILURE**: A failure is the misperformance or lack of ?h?ability of a component to comply with its designed function, during certain time, or under specified enviromental system conditions.
+**FAILURE**: A failure is the misperformance or lack of ability of a component to comply with its designed function, during certain time, or under specified enviromental system conditions.

+**FAILURE MODE**: A failure mode is one of the possible potentinal ways of a system to fail.
+Usually in a system there are several ways in which it can fail, each one is knwon as a failure mode.
+Usually different failures mode also are expected to have different probability distributions.

 **FAULT**: An error is a systematic fault: An error is a desing flaw or desviation from an intended or designed state.